nmayhall/PauliOperators.jl/README.md

 where the $z$ and $x$ strings are encoded as bitwise representations of `Int128` integers, supporting up to 128 qubits.
 The $Y$ operator (or rather $iY$) is represented by setting both $x_i$ and $z_i$ to 1.

+> The full encoding — phase conventions, bit ordering, and the bit-level product and commutator identities the kernels are built on — is documented in [Pauli Representation](https://nmayhall.github.io/PauliOperators.jl/dev/representation/) in the docs.

 ## Types

 ### Pauli Operators